krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 For header blocks encoded in non-blocking mode, the encoder needs to forego indexed representations that refer to vulnerable entries (see
 {{overview-hol-avoidance}}.
 A implementation could extend the header table entry with a boolean to track vulnerability.
-However, the numer of entries in the table that are vulnerable is likely to be small in practice, much less than the total number of entries, so a data tracking only vulnerable (un-acknowledged) entries, separate from the main header table, might be more
+However, the number of entries in the table that are vulnerable is likely to be small in practice, much less than the total number of entries, so a data tracking only vulnerable (un-acknowledged) entries, separate from the main header table, might be more